-(1) The module summary does not list all modules but provides a good summary.
-To get the complete list of the modules, look at the corresponding pom file of the bundle.
+(1) The module summary does not list exactly all modules but provides a good summary.
+To get the complete list of the modules please have careful look at the corresponding pom file of the bundle.

-(5) Both magnolia-enterprise-weblogic-webapp and magnolia-enterprise-websphere-webapp contain all Enterprise Standard and Pro modules but not those for workflow.
+(6) Both magnolia-enterprise-weblogic-webapp and magnolia-enterprise-websphere-webapp contain all enterprise standard and pro modules but not those for workflow.

 In this tutorial we use:

 - Maven: You should be familiar with the Maven dependency mechanism.
 The same concept applies to other dependency management and build tools such as Ant+Ivy or Gradle.
 See Maven setup if you are new to Maven or want to install it in order get access to Magnolia resources from Magnolia Nexus.